jbcoe/value_types/DRAFT.md

 ### The `valueless_after_move` member function

 Both `indirect` and `polymorphic` have a `valueless_after_move` member function that is used to query the object state.
-This member function should not be often
+This member function should normally be
 called: it should be clear through static analysis whether or not an object has been moved from.
 The `valueless_after_move` member function allows explicit checks for the valueless state in cases where it cannot be verified statically